Human Rights Committee Faults Kyrgyzstan for Death in Custody

-Ernazarov was arrested in November 2005, following a complaint that he had allegedly sexually abused the father of his former girlfriend.
+Enazarov was arrested in November 2005, following a complaint that he had allegedly sexually abused the father of his former girlfriend.
 Despite being at increased risk because of the nature of the charges against him, he was placed in a cell with six other men who subjected him to sustained abuse.
-Sixteen days after the arrest, Ernazarov was found in his cell unconscious and bleeding profusely from cuts to his throat, wrist and ankle; he subsequently died in hospital.
+Sixteen days after the arrest, Enazarov was found in his cell unconscious and bleeding profusely from cuts to his throat, wrist and ankle; he subsequently died in hospital.

 The other occupants of the cell and the state authorities claimed that the death was suicide.
 However no proper, independent investigation into the death took place, while the victim’s family was not given appropriate access to the investigation.